Public Sector Equality Duty (PSED)

 (set July 2023, due for review by July 2027)

-- To make our best endeavours to ensure that there is no reason for gender difference in pupil progress.
+- To make our best endeavours to ensure that there is no reason for difference in pupil attainment and progress due to gender, race, colour, ethnic or national origin, disability, religious belief or socio-economic status.

-- To ensure that our curriculum and provision effectively supports the needs of all children, with particular reference to disadvantaged and vulnerable pupils, and is responsive to needs at the time, for example needs arising as a result of the covid-19 lockdown.
+- To ensure that our curriculum and provision effectively supports the needs of all children and is responsive to needs at the time.

-- To identify opportunities in our curriculum to look at other ethnicities, cultures and countries, to study famous people from ethnic minorities and with a variety of abilities including disability and celebrate diversity.
+- To use our curriculum to enable our children to learn about other ethnicities, cultures and countries, to study famous people from ethnic minorities and with a variety of abilities including disability, and celebrate diversity.